86FX/seeker/README.md

-# seeker
+# seeker | pray it does not find you
-Recreation of Ruben Sim's script, finds pedo Roblox groups.
+recreation of rubens script. finds inappropriate roblox groups